 Revised by Mark Arena, Specialty Crops Agent 12/14.
 Originally prepared by Bob Polomski, Extension Consumer Horticulturist, and Marjan Kluepfel, HGIC Information Specialist Clemson University.
-(New 03/00.)
+New 03/00.

-Pecans (Carya illinoensis) will grow in almost any soil in South Carolina, except poorly drained soil, hardpan or stiff clays, or thin sands with a high water table.
-Pecan trees should be spaced at least 40 feet apart to provide sufficient room for future growth, good air circulation and light exposure.
-When selecting a cultivar for your landscape, disease resistance is the most important factor to consider.
+Pecans (Carya illinoensis spp.) can be planted and cultivated in any soil in South Carolina aside from poorly drained soil, hardpan or stiff clays, or thin sands with a high water table.
+Trees should be spaced at least forty feet apart to provide sufficient room for future growth, good air circulation and light exposure.
+When selecting a tree for your landscape, a cultivar with good disease resistance is the most important factor to consider.
 Other crucial considerations include yield potential, nut size and quality, bloom or pollination type, precocity or age the tree begins to bear, and time of nut harvest.

 Zinc is an essential trace element required by pecan trees for successful nut production.
 A deficiency in zinc generally creates an abnormal growth pattern of the leaves known as a “rosette.”
-The most noticeable symptoms of rosette are bronzing and mottling of leaves; early defoliation; dead twigs in tops of trees; abnormally small nuts; small, yellowish, chlorotic leaves; short thin twigs growing on older scaffold branches with rosettes of small, yellowish leaves at the tips.
+The most noticeable symptoms of rosette is bronzing and mottling of leaves; early defoliation; dead twigs in tops of trees; abnormally small nuts; small, yellowish, chlorotic leaves; short thin twigs growing on older scaffold branches with rosettes of small, yellowish leaves at the tips.
 An early sign is a wavy margin on the leaflets.
 Diagnosing such zinc deficiency symptoms is difficult because disease, insect pest, and mite infestations may cause similar symptoms.
 Confirmation based on a leaf tissue analysis is a standard practice in the pecan industry, and one that everyone should use.

-To help prevent alternate bearing, use sound cultural practices.
-These include disease and insect control, adequate use of fertilizer and zinc, and an extra application of fertilizer in late May or June in years when nutset is heavy.
+To help prevent alternate bearing, use sound cultural practices as noted.
+This includes both disease and insect control, and the proper use of fertilizer and zinc.

 Failure of nuts to fill is caused mainly by insect and disease damage to leaves and an inadequate number of leaves.
 Drought also causes failure to fill, if it occurs late in the growing season.